thelowsunoverthemoon/parsnip/doc/README.md

 %PARSNIP_MAKE% var name num vol
 ```

-Creates a music object that will be used to manipulate audio
+Creates a music object that will be used to manipulate audio.
+Do **NOT** use this inside a game loop.
+Create the object before hand and play as needed inside the loop.

 * **var** variable name that will "store" the object
 * **name** path to audio file